followmyutopia/devextreme-documentation/concepts/05 Widgets/VectorMap/40 End-User Interaction/30 Hovering/30 Marker Hover.md

 		}]
 	};

 Being set directly in the marker **layer**, the color-specifying options are applied to all map markers at once.
 To set these options for a specific marker, specify them within the object returned by the [customize](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/layers/#customize) function.
-When implementing this function, use a [Marker](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Map_Elements/Marker/) object to identify the marker.
+When implementing this function, use the [Layer Element](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Map_Elements/Layer_Element/) object to identify the marker.
 This object is accessible using the function's argument as well as using the **this** object.

 	<!--JavaScript-->var vectorMapCfg = {
 		// ...